Open or closed? Open or closed?

-I’m Emma and my partner, Sean, and I had arrived at the Palmwag Concession in Namibia’s Damaraland at lunchtime, in time to meet our guide, Boas (aptly pronouned ‘Boss’) who would be leading us on our two day trek to the mysterious ‘Crystal Mountain’.
+I’m Emma and my partner, Sean, and I had arrived at the Palmwag Concession in Namibia’s Damaraland at lunchtime, in time to meet our guide, Boas (aptly pronouned ‘Boss’) who would be leading us on our two day trek to the mysterious ‘Crystal Mountain’ in the Etendeka Mountains.
 We were to be spending two nights camping out in tents whose roofs could be opened so that you could sleep under the stars.
-I could hardly contain my excitement…this, along with sleeping in the roof tent on top of our vehicle, was the stuff of my wildest ambitions!
+I could hardly contain my excitement…doing some guided walking in Namibia and sleeping out under the stars was the stuff of my wildest ambitions!

 We left our 4×4 parked up in the shade and jumped on board the game viewing vehicle that took us 20 minutes to the dry river bed that marked the start of our walk.
 We just carried a few essentials with us, the rest carried on in the vehicle to the first camp.

 The hairs on the back of our necks rose as Boas pointed out evidence of recent elephant activity; some – enormous dung piles, more obvious than others – branches broken by an overzealous young bull.

 The terrain was gently undulating and the terrain easy.
 We arrived at camp having spotted springbok and giraffe, as well as learning about the numerous plants that eek out a life in the rich brown soil.